-If you are working in a traditional office where you see your coworkers every day, there are many opportunities for you to interact with them: walking through the hallway, passing by their offices, visiting their desks, in the kitchen, at the cafeteria, in the elevator, even in the bathroom! 😉
+If you’re working in a traditional office where you get to see your coworkers every day, there are so many opportunities for you to interact: walking through the hallway, passing by their offices, stopping by their desks, in the kitchen, or the cafeteria.

-In the American workplace, demonstrating your ability to get along with coworkers is considered an important job skill.
+In the American workplace, showing your ability to get along with your coworkers is an essential job skill.

-Americans are known for being friendly and social, and being able to make small talk is one way to show interest in your coworkers and build stronger work relationships.
+Americans are known for being friendly and social, so being able to make small talk will help you show interest in your coworkers and build stronger work relationships.

-If you’ve ever avoided avoided a conversation with a colleague or felt like you were strangely silent when your coworker was trying to engage you in a conversation, these suggestions will help you.
+If you’ve ever avoided a conversation with a colleague, or felt like you were strangely silent when your coworker tried to engage you in a conversation, this video will help.

-Of course, the first thing you should do is greet your coworker with “Hey Jim!” or “Hi Carrie!”
+Naturally, the first thing you should do is greet your coworker with an enthusiastic “Hey Jim!” or “Hi Carrie!”

-Make sure to show emotion in your voice so that they feel like you are actually happy to see them.
+Try to use friendly, happy intonation so they feel like you’re actually glad to see them.

-While you can ask, “How are you?” or “How are you doing?”
-I suggest making the question a little more specific.
+While you can ask, “How are you?” or “How are you doing?”, I suggest trying to get a little more specific.

-You see this person every day, so you probably already know how they are doing, even without asking!
+You see this person every day, so you probably already know how they’re doing, without even asking the question.

 Try these questions:

 By asking more specific questions about their day, their morning, or their afternoon, the person can give you a more interesting response than “Pretty good.”

 Responding to Questions about Work

-If someone asks you about your day, try to focus on being positive – and show that you are a productive person.
+If someone asks you about your day, try to focus on being positive and productive:

-These types of responses give you and your coworker a chance to find something in common to talk about, especially if you work on similar projects.
+These types of responses give you and your coworkers something in common to talk about, especially if you work on similar projects.

 Be Careful When Discussing Work

-As mentioned above, you should always try to be positive when mentioning your work.
+As I just mentioned, you should always try to be positive when discussing work.

-You never know if a more senior colleague is listening to what you are saying.
+You never know if a more senior colleague is listening to what you’re saying.

-You absolutely want to avoid company gossip or complaining about someone you work with, or a project you’re working on.
+You absolutely want to avoid company gossip, or complaining about someone you work with, or a project you’re working on.